slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 We were built to walk dozens of miles daily, hunt or gather meals, live in tight tribes, have frequent sex, raise children, and die young.
 When life becomes about enjoying every second instead of accumulating more stuff, we unlock true abundance and joy.

-Hints:

-- Build businesses using the heuristic: “maximize my vacation time.”
+Build businesses using the heuristic: “maximize my vacation time.”
 You’ll often face two paths: the lucrative one and the lifestyle one—choose wisely.
-- Aspire to work 3 days a week, 3 weeks a month, with 3 months free each year.
-- Move past roommates, commutes, alarm clocks, and calendars (Naval Ravikant).
-- Own a house on a few acres with clean river frontage, plus assets you enjoy and create with (car, bike, music gear, tools, etc.).
-- Reduce expenses without sacrificing quality: geo-arbitrage, max \$10K car, live near work.
+Aspire to work 3 days a week, 3 weeks a month, with 3 months free each year.
+Move past roommates, commutes, alarm clocks, and calendars (Naval Ravikant).
+Own a house on a few acres with clean river frontage, plus assets you enjoy and create with (car, bike, music gear, tools, etc.).
+Reduce expenses without sacrificing quality: geo-arbitrage, max \$10K car, live near work.
 Income doesn’t make you rich—spending habits do.
-- The opposite of play isn’t work; it’s depression.
+The opposite of play isn’t work; it’s depression.
 Create a life you don’t need to escape from.
 Making money to consume goods isn’t humanity’s sole purpose.
-- Three hobbies: one creative, one for fitness, one for income.
-- House + work + third place.
+Three hobbies: one creative, one for fitness, one for income.
+House + work + third place.
 We drink to loosen tongues.
 Feel like a local celebrity: everyone knows you.
-- I have no plans to retire.
+I have no plans to retire.
 The perfect mix of work and play keeps you young.
-- You can never be overdressed or overeducated, but avoid clothes more interesting than you are.
-- Simplicity is the ultimate sophistication.
-- You don’t need to be rich to live the life you want.
+You can never be overdressed or overeducated, but avoid clothes more interesting than you are.
+Simplicity is the ultimate sophistication.
+You don’t need to be rich to live the life you want.
 Most people were brainwashed into craving expensive luxury.
 A happy life is simpler: healthy body, calm mind, loving family, time for what you love.
-- Hit the gym.
+Hit the gym.
 Avoid drama.
 Smell nice.
 Make money.
 Upgrade your circle.
 Talk less.
 Pray more.
 Think highly of yourself.
 Sex, sun, rest, exercise, diet, self-respect, real friends, money, gratitude, discipline, laughter, purpose, peace of mind, mental clarity, meditation, growth, time in nature.
-- Watching sports on TV means watching other men live their dreams while you do nothing for yours.
+Watching sports on TV means watching other men live their dreams while you do nothing for yours.
 You’re a dream cuck.
-- Poor people spend to be seen.
+Poor people spend to be seen.
 Wealthy people spend to be invisible.
-- Stop wasting time on fake achievements.
+Stop wasting time on fake achievements.
 Learn to fight, build, or make money.
 Real men create, not escape.

 > *"He who buys what he does not need, steals from himself." (...)
 "Joy and sorrow sleep on the same bed."